hazemKrimi/jack-vm-translator/README.md

-# Jack VM Translator
+# Jack Compiler

-This is a VM Translator made as the an assignment for the [Nand To Tetris Course: Part 2](https://nand2tetris.org/project07).
-It assumes that the vm file file does not have errors for now.
+This is a compiler made as the an assignment for the [Nand To Tetris Course: Part 2](https://nand2tetris.org/project07).
+It assumes that the jack file does not have errors for now.

 To compile the program run the following command:
 ```